 - Revenue models

-Avoid projects that offer an excessive allocation of tokens to the founders or team or unclear token value.
+Be wary of projects that allocate excessive tokens to founders or fail to establish token value.

 4. Team and Advisors

-Examine the motivations of the individuals who are behind the project.
+Examine the credentials of the people behind the project:

-- Check the authenticity of their LinkedIn profiles and their previous work
+- Verification of LinkedIn profiles and previous work

 5. Roadmap and Milestones